elvis-darko/AZUBI-AFRICA---TALENT-MOBILITY-PROGRAM-ASSESSMENT/README.md

 # AZUBI AFRICA TALENT MOBILITY PROGRAM ASSESSMENT

 ## ABOUT THE PROJECT
-As a member of the data analytics team, my role involves creating tools that use the bank's operational data to help the business achieve its goals and projections.
+As a member of the data analytics team, my role involves creating tools that use the bank's operational data to help the business achieve its goals and projections.</br>
 For this project, I have been tasked to predict whether a client will subscribe to a term deposit (indicated by the variable "y" as "yes" or "n" as "no").
 My task involves analyzing the dataset to assess trends and inisghts.
 Also, I am tasked to build a predictive model that determines the likelihood of a client subscribing to a term deposit based on the features provided in the dataset.

 Sample of my tasks are as follows;